Annapurna Circuit and Annapurna Base Camp Trek

 Annapurna Circuit and Annapurna Base Camp Trek Highlights

-• Provides you with abundant opportunities to witness the rich cultural diversity and to experience the legendary trails that pass through time-honored settlements with exceptional scenic beauty.
+• Walk the ancient historic trails that pass through time-honored settlements with exceptional scenic beauty.

-• Walking through KALI GANDAKI GORGE, the world's deepest gorge is certainly very enchanting.
+• Walking through KALI GANDAKI GORGE, the world's deepest gorge.

-• Walking into the deep valley through the forested trail of maple, oak, rhododendron, birch and ample floras towards Annapurna Base Camp is remarkable and very thrilling.
+• Walking into the deep valley through the forested trail towards Annapurna Base Camp.

-• Eventually, Sensational Flight back to the city of Kathmandu.
+• Sensational Flight back to the city of Kathmandu.

 Annapurna Circuit and Annapurna Base Camp Trek Overview